Measuring Early Childhood Mindsets in Australia

 - ways of communicating–framing decisions–that can shift these mindsets over time to increase support for changing systems to advance justice, equity, and inclusion.

-The early years project will be inclusive of the experiences of First Nations peoples in the following ways:
+The Early Childhood Mindsets project will be inclusive of the experiences of Aboriginal and Torres Strait Islander peoples in the following ways:

-- Individuals identifying as members of First Nations communities and working on issues around early childhood development in communities will be included in our advisory group.
-As partners in the project, these individuals will help guide the design, interpretation, and dissemination of research findings and implications.
+- Individuals identifying as members of Aboriginal and Torres Strait Islander communities and working on issues around early childhood development in communities are included in our advisory group.
+As partners in the project, these individuals help guide the design, interpretation, and dissemination of research findings and implications.

-- A First Nations community advisory group is being approached specifically to advise, guide and provide feedback on research design, analysis, findings and implications.
+- An Aboriginal and Torres Strait Islander Community Reference Group is specifically advising, guiding and providing feedback on research design, analysis, findings and implications.

-- First Nations researchers and cultural experts will be co facilitators of focus groups and provide advice and feedback into the design and analysis of groups.
+- Aboriginal and Torres Strait Islander researchers and cultural experts are co facilitators of focus groups and providing advice and feedback into the design and analysis of these groups

-- Qualitative and survey work will include individuals from First Nations communities to allow for analysis of mindsets and comparisons between these and other demographic/geographic groups.
+- Qualitative and survey work will include individuals from Aboriginal and Torres Strait Islander communities alongside other demographic groups.

 Why